 The Skye Terrier is known for its abundant coat that completely covers its long, low body.

-Because of their hunting background, may bark, dig, and chase wildlife.
-Can be tenacious or difficult to disengage from an activity.
+Skye Terriers are alert, intelligent, and fearlessly independent.
+Because of their hunting background, they may bark, dig, or chase wildlife.
+They can also be difficult to disengage from an activity.

 Skye Terriers are sometimes reserved around strangers and may not get along with other dogs.
 And they often require careful training and socialization to prevent them from developing small dog syndrome (when little dogs become overly dominant).
 Otherwise, they might constantly bark, nip at strangers, or challenge your authority.